SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/user-configuration.md

 # INSTALL: Used when installing a workflow bundle
 # SCHEDULE: Used when a user wants to schedule a workflow run
 # LAUNCH: Used when a workflow run is to be launched (or dry-run)
+# DELETION: Used for the admin web service supporting deletion
 #
 # Remote users need COMMON and SCHEDULE.
 # Workflow developers need COMMON and LAUNCH for testing.
-# Administrators need COMMON and INSTALL.
+# Administrators need COMMON, DELETION, and INSTALL.
 # Cronjobs/daemon processes will need COMMON and LAUNCH.